 Winemaker Lisa Valtenbergs

+Prior to the fires, we entered this harvest season in great shape to see a wonderful 2017 vintage and we have no reason to expect anything less, though this growing season was not without its challenges.
 With one of the wettest winters on record for Sonoma County, we received a total of 80.3 inches of rain on Stonestreet Estate Vineyards during the winter and spring months.
-It was an exciting time in Alexander Valley with road closures, winery closures, school closures and lots of work to prevent landslides on the mountain vineyards.
+It was a difficult time in Alexander Valley with road closures, winery closures, school closures and lots of work to prevent landslides on the mountain vineyards.
 The excitement and talk of the ‘end of the drought’ was rampant.

 When growing grapes however, we can’t be fooled into thinking an abundance of winter rain means you’re in the clear, especially when growing grapes on steep, rocky slopes.
 In the Spring month’s we actually witnessed fewer millimeters than we did during the Spring in 2016.
 This meant that even though the vineyards looked strong and healthy from the winter rains, we still needed to pay attention and plan for irrigation.

 The biggest benefit from the heavy winter rains was the boost in plant available Nitrogen.
 With the previous dryer vintages, the Nitrogen becomes crystalized in the soils and the heavy rains were able to dissolve this so the plant could utilize it resulting in faster growth rates and more flowers per vine which ultimately results in higher yields.
 With the expected higher yields, we were also expecting a later harvest and demand for late season irrigations.

 Along with the increase in precipitation in 2017, we also saw an increase of heat waves throughout the summer months.
 Many thought the higher temperatures would speed up ripening but when the temperature is above 92 F, the stomates in the leaves close and the vines shut down to protect themselves, hence a delayed ripening.